-The Company's functional currency is the Canadian Dollar (CAD).
-The financial statements of the Company were translated to U.S. Dollars (USD) using year-end exchange rates for the balance sheet, and average exchange rates for the statements of operations.
+The functional currency of the Company and its subsidiaries in the U.S. and Canada are the U.S. Dollar ("USD") and the Canadian Dollar ("CAD"), respectively.
+The financial statements of the Company were translated to USD using year-end exchange rates for the balance sheet, and average exchange rates for the statements of operations.
 Equity transactions were translated using historical rates.
-The period-end exchange rates of 0.788786 and 0.905186 were used to convert the Company's March 31, 2015 and 2014 balance sheets, respectively, and the statements of operations used weighted average rates of 0.880849 and 0.949798 for the years ended March 31, 2015 and 2014, respectively.
+The periodend exchange rates of 0.7711 and 0.7888 were used to convert the Company's March 31, 2016 and 2015 balance sheets, respectively, and the statements of operations used weighted average rates of 0.7642 and 0.8808 for the years ended March 31, 2016 and 2015, respectively.
 All amounts in the financial statements and footnotes are presumed to be stated in USD, unless otherwise identified.
-Foreign currency translation gains or losses as a result of fluctuations in the exchange rates are reflected in the Consolidated Statement of Operations and Comprehensive Income, and the Consolidated Statements of Stockholders' Equity.
+Foreign currency translation gains or losses as a result of fluctuations in the exchange rates are reflected in the Consolidated Statement of Income and Comprehensive Income (Loss), and the Consolidated Statements of Stockholders' Equity.